Find Affordable College Courses

 $24,946 Average Tuition & Fees

 Central Connecticut State University ranked #8 on this year’s Best Value Journalism Schools in the New England Region list.
-CCSU is a medium-sized public school located in the suburb of New Britain.
+CCSU is a moderately-sized public school located in the suburb of New Britain.

-Out-of-state tuition fees for undergraduate students at CCSU are $24,946 per year.
+The average tuition and fees for an out-of-state undergraduate student at CCSU are $24,946 a year.
 After completing their degree, journalism graduates from CCSU carry an average student debtload of $26,909.

-Read full report on Journalism at Central Connecticut State University
+Full Journalism at Central Connecticut State University Report

 Request Information